marohnicluka/giac/README.md

 See graphtheory-user_manual.pdf for the details of command usage.

-To translate the manual, copy the doc directory to the disk and open graphtheory-user_manual.tm in TeXmacs editor.
+To translate the manual, copy the doc directory to disk and open graphtheory-user_manual.tm in TeXmacs editor.